 Samia ricini, the Eri silkmoth, is one of the few domesticated insects.
 Samia ricini is not a “true” specie and does not occur in the wild.
 In fact, it is a polyhybrid of multiple wild Samia species – among which the Samia canningi and Samia cynthia and more – which has been selected for silk production in captivity.
 This makes them very easy to keep and breed, as they have been adapted to survive in captive conditions.
 The “ricini” is not a true species, DNA analysis shows that it is a domestic polyhybrid that was created in captivity by humans – it was derived from several other Samia species such as S. canningi and S. cynthia, and then selectively bred for silk production for a few hundred years.

-- Difficulty rating: 3/10 (Very good practice for beginners)
+- Difficulty rating: Very easy (Very good practice for beginners)